Expert Response #1

 Sexting or sending nudes can feel like you’re on an escalator and can’t get off.
 Reassure your child that if they feel anything is getting out of hand, it’s never too late to put things right

 If you find that something has happened that could be difficult or endangering for your child, try to postpone your feelings of hurt, anger or shock.
 Stay calm and get the facts straight.
 As a first priority, ask them to delete the images.
-Signpost them to Selfies: the naked truth from ThinkUKnow
+Signpost them to Selfies: the naked truth on the great site Thinkuknow

 CRISIS NOT AVERTED?

 Remember: every child is different.
 Adjust these suggestions for the age and stage of your child.
 Children with special educational needs and disabilities, looked-after children and children who have experienced abuse may all need different support.

 If you’re in doubt about your child’s emotional, physical or psychological development, please seek the advice of a professional